 We all grew up knowing that we shouldn’t drink salt water.
 That said, gargling with salt water seems to be a safe practice.
 It can even reduce tooth and gum pain.
 But we know better than to swallow the salt water for fear of becoming dehydrated or hurting our kidneys.
 It would make sense that this is the case for all living creatures on this planet.
 But this isn’t true!
-While we humans should never drink salt water to try and curb our thirst, cats can!
+While we humans should never drink it to try and curb our thirst, cats definitely can drink salt water!
 Here’s what you should know.

 Cats Can Drink Salt Water and Survive